tdunning/log-synth/README.md

 current state will be returned.
 If `verbose` is set to true, then the current value and the latest step will both be returned in a structure.

-When setting the scale of the steps to a random variable is usually done by setting the `precision` parameter to be sampled from a gamma distribution since the gamma is the conjugate distribution to the normal.
+Setting the scale of the steps to a random variable is usually done by setting the `precision` parameter to be sampled from a gamma distribution since the gamma is the conjugate distribution to the normal.
 The `gamma` sampler can be adjusted using `alpha` (shape), `beta` (scale), `rate` (rate or 1/beta) or `dof` and `scale` parameters.
 When used to set the step size distribution for a `random-walk` sampler, it is common to use the `dof` and `scale`